dhavalpandey/ecosmart/README.md

 -   The model was trained for 30 epochs on a dataset consisting of 14,617 images.
 -   Note: Although Label ID 2 was initially "glass", the system now treats glass and plastic as the same category.
+-   Detailed model statistics, including performance metrics and training logs, are available in the statistics folder.

 Enjoy exploring the Robotics Ecosmart Bin Project!